unruhe73/python-adventure-game-engine/README.md

 `d crystal`

 means you need a more detailed description of the crystal.
 The description of an item let you get the more detailed description (if it exists) of the item into the room.
 But how you can get the same description of the item you previously put into the inventory?
 Because you can basically describe just item that are part of the room.
-Simply specify the you are referring to the “inventory”:
+Simply specify the you are referring to the *inventory*:

 `describe inventory crystal`